 - EZDRM.
-Supports Smooth Streaming playback with Silverlight clients. - Verimatrix® VCASTM.
-Supports Apple HLS playback with ViewRight® clients on iOS-based devices, AndroidTM devices, PCs, and set-top boxes.
+Supports Smooth Streaming playback with Silverlight clients. - Verimatrix®.
+Supports VCASTM protected Apple HLS playback with ViewRight® clients on iOS-based devices, AndroidTM devices, PCs, and set-top boxes and PlayReady® protected Smooth Streaming playback with Smooth Streaming clients.

-Wowza Media Server has APIs that enable encryption schemes for on-the-fly encryption of live and on-demand Apple HLS streams, including SAMPLE-AES (sample-level encryption for version 5 of the Apple HLS streaming protocol), ENVELOPE-PLAYREADY (supported by BuyDRM player technology with PlayReady DRM) and CHUNK-PLAYREADY (supported by AuthenTec® player technology with PlayReady DRM).
-In addition, Wowza Media Server has an API that enables on-the-fly encryption of live and on-demand Microsoft Smooth Streaming format with PlayReady protection for AuthenTec player technology.
+Wowza Media Server has APIs that enable encryption schemes for on-the-fly encryption of live and on-demand Apple HLS streams, including SAMPLE-AES (sample-level encryption for version 5 of the Apple HLS streaming protocol), ENVELOPE-PLAYREADY (supported by BuyDRM player technology with PlayReady DRM) and CHUNK-PLAYREADY (supported by INSIDE Secure® player technology with PlayReady DRM).
+In addition, Wowza Media Server has an API that enables on-the-fly encryption of live and on-demand Microsoft Smooth Streaming format with PlayReady protection for INSIDE Secure player technology.
 Wowza DRM AddOn isn't required to use these APIs.
 For more information, see:

-- How to secure Apple HLS streaming using DRM encryption - How to protect streams for delivery to AuthenTec player technology
+- How to secure Apple HLS streaming using DRM encryption - How to protect streams for delivery to INSIDE Secure player technology